 Although the concept is simple, value investing is extremely difficult to implement properly and requires rigorous analysis to determine what the “underlying value” of a stock is.

-Thanks, Ben Graham
+Thanks, Benjamin Graham

 Back in the 1920s and earlier periods, investing focused mostly on bonds since common stocks were viewed as “too speculative.”

 Yes, those really were the 2 main asset classes: this was long before financial weapons of mass destruction, CDOs, and all the “creative” inventions of the financial services industry since 1980 or so.